hasebems/Loopian_Rust/doc/manual_en.md

     - Cannot input Phrase.
 - `FLOW.dyn(mp)`: Change the velocity value using the same specification method as dyn().
     - `FLOW.dyn()`: When no argument is provided, it uses the input velocity (default).
+- `FLOW.static(...)`: Even when not playing, you can specify a chord via the arguments.
 - Composition playing in FLOW part is output externally via USB MIDI, and input side receives via UART MIDI
     - Composition is transmitted in AAh-0rh-cch format
         - AAh: Send Poly After Touch to MIDI Ch.11